-This is small comparison made between three types of motors: DC motors and stepper motors.
-Let’s see what are their cons and pros:
+This is a small comparison made between three types of motors: DC motors and stepper motors.

-- Stepper motors doesn’t require feedback to determine position.
-The position is determined by microcontroller by sending pulses to stepper motor;
+- Stepper motors don’t require feedback to determine position.
+The microcontroller determines the position by sending pulses to stepper motor;

-- When load is to high to stepper motor, then it may stall and there is no way to report this to microcontroller;
+- When the load is too high to the stepper motor, then it may stall, and there is no way to report this to the microcontroller;

 - DC motors with feedback can report stalls on high loads or other conditions;